-To be noted that as of today the Group's decarbonization targets of -25% emissions on the corporate portfolio for YE 24 are applied on scope 1 and 2 only, while PAIs 1, 2, and 3 include also scope 3.
+To be noted that as of today the Group's decarbonization targets on the corporate portfolio for YE 29 are applied on scope 1 and 2 only, while PAIs 1, 2, and 3 include also scope 3.
 Generali is working to clarify methodological issues related to scope 3, as well as data quality topics, data availability from data providers and investee companies, and improve the target setting approach for scope 3.